drachins/Snake_Game/README.md

 # CPPND: Capstone Snake Game

 This is my submission for the Capstone project for the Udacity C++ Nanodegree Program.
 I have taken the Snake Game starter code and I have extended it by adding features such as a 2 player mode, obstacles, and a computer controlled snake to compete with.
-With the added features I have encorporated C++ programmin concepts such as OOP, memory management, and multi-threaded programming.
+With the added features I have encorporated C++ programming concepts such as OOP, memory management, and multi-threaded programming.

 ## Dependencies for Running Locally
 * cmake >= 3.7